REFORMERSfoundation/PRIMITIVE-AI/README.md

-# PRIMITIVE-AI
+# PRIMITIVE AI
-Unprovability in machine learning
+Unprovability in machine learning is a fact.

+Dependent on expensive computational power.

+Only capable of treating linear equations.